Appointments & Referrals

 Phone: (443) 923-2817

-Melissa L. Gonzalez, Ph.D. is a faculty member in the department of Behavior Psychology and a behavior analyst in the Pediatric Feeding Disorders Program.
-She is an instructor in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
+Melissa L. Gonzalez, Ph.D. is a faculty member in the Behavioral Psychology Department and a behavior analyst in the Pediatric Feeding Disorders Program.
+She is an assistant professor in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.

 Dr. Gonzalez earned her doctorate in clinical psychology with a specialization in working with individuals with intellectual impairments, autism spectrum disorders and other developmental disabilities in 2008 from Louisiana State University.
 She continued her training as a pre-doctoral intern and post-doctoral fellowship at Kennedy Krieger Institute and the Department of Pediatrics at Johns Hopkins University School of Medicine where she further specialized in working with children with feeding disorders and severe behavior disorders/self-injurious behavior.
 Dr. Gonzalez supervises clinical cases in the Pediatric Feeding Disorders Program and provides training and supervision to externs, pre-doctoral interns and post-doctoral fellows in psychology and applied behavior analysis.
 Dr. Gonzalez is a licensed psychologist in the state of Maryland and a board certified behavior analyst (BCBA-D).
 She is a member of the Association for Behavior Analysis and Maryland Association for Behavior Analysis.